shadow9owo/mojemaska-DISTRO/README.md

 this feature can be disabled by adding an os.cfg file to the root directory with bootskip set to true

-based on linux kernel 5.15
+based on the linux kernel

 comes preinstalled with vim,gcc && nasm compiler,sudo,python